oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

       docker images
 ```

-Step 5 "Fix resources location in container image" is needed because jib doesn't put the resouces in the locations expected by the Helidon framework and the Java run time (in theory the location is correct, but if you just use that image the code fails as it can't find the resoiurces, I'm still trying to resolve that one)
+Step 5 "Fix resources location in container image" is needed because jib doesn't put the resources in the locations expected by the Helidon framework and the Java run time (in theory the location is correct, but if you just use that image the code fails as it can't find the resources, I'm still trying to resolve that one)
 This step runs a small docker file which copies the commands to the correct location in the image then deletes the old resources location

-Notice that we didn't do a docker push to upload the image to the container registry, we could have, but that woudl mean getting the users login credentials in to the image, and fortunately for us the devops tooling provides a way to avoid doing that using the outputArtifacts section.
+Notice that we didn't do a docker push to upload the image to the container registry, we could have, but that would mean getting the users login credentials in to the image, and fortunately for us the devops tooling provides a way to avoid doing that using the outputArtifacts section.

 ```